Skip to Content

 Day 1: Bar Harbor and Acadia National Park

-Begin your 3-day Maine coast itinerary in Maine’s Bar Harbor area.
-Bar Harbor is the picturesque seaside town on Mount Desert Island bordering Acadia National Park, considered one of the best national parks in the United States.
-Home to some of the best lobster and seafood restaurants in the state, the main street is full of quaint local shops and easy access to the waters of Frenchman Bay.
+Begin your 3 day Maine coast road trip in Maine’s Bar Harbor area.
+Bar Harbor is the picturesque seaside town on Mount Desert Island bordering Acadia National Park.
+It’s considered one of the best national parks in the United States.
+Home to some of the best lobster and seafood restaurants in the state, Bar Harbor is full of quaint shops and easy access to the waters of Frenchman Bay.

 Boats mooored in Bar waterfront in Maine.